 What is virtual accounting?

 When accountants work on-site, they’re part of the team, and communication is pretty straightforward.
-Working virtually, as a virtual advisor or CFO, requires communication to be more digital, making greater use of tools and apps such as instant messaging, Facebook Messenger, WhatsApp, and the like.
+Working virtually, as a virtual advisor or CFO, requires communication to be more digital, making greater use of tools and apps such as instant messaging, Zoom, Facebook Messenger, WhatsApp, and the like.
 Good communication is crucial, as well as the right cloud accounting software to allow accountants to work effectively remotely, really underpins the success of a virtual accountancy service.

 How does a virtual accountant add value?